mipani/romble-server/README.md

 * MySQL
 * express-handlebars
 * underscore
+* gm (Also requires that host server have Graphicsmagick installed separately)

 ## May I contribute?
 It's on Github, ain't it?
 Simply submit a pull request.
 Romble is a cool project to add to your resume.